jameshughes89/cs102/src/site/topics/queues/queue-adt.rst

 * Just like the ``Stack`` interface, any implementation of a queue will implement the ``Queue`` interface

-For next time
+For Next Time
 =============

-* Download the :download:`Queue.java</../main/java/Queue.java>` interface.
+* Download the :download:`Queue.java</../main/java/Queue.java>` interface
 * Read Chapter 5 Sections 1 -- 5

     * 14 pages